amartin755/tcppump/SCRIPTFORMAT.md

     dport

-checksum (range 0 - 0xffff) If ommited, checksum is calculated automatically
+checksum (range 0 - 0xffff) If ommited, checksum is calculated automatically.
+Setting the checksum manually is only useful to force creation of malformed packets.

     chksum (optional)